jxxcarlson/elm-editor/README.md

 if you want to use this editor package the best way is to see how it is used in the demo app.

+The editor contains both "in-editor" features and hooks for using it in a host app.

 ## Bugs and whatnot

 I appreciate feedback.
 Please post issues, feature requests, comments